openpowerquality/docusaurus/docs/deploy-docker.md

   2. The `docker-publish.sh` script, also found in the `opq/<service-name>/docker` directory.
   3. The `.env` file, found in the `opq/util/docker-deployment` directory.

 The `.env` file is a special Docker-Compose file that we also utilize when publishing new images.
-This is explained in further detail below.
+See the 'Understanding Docker-Compose and the .env file' section further below if you wish to learn more about this important file.

 ### Creating new Docker images